khyateed/projecting-food-insecurity/README.md

 ![img](images/2009_chor_FI.png)
 ![img](images/2018_chor_FI.png)

 The maps above indicate lower average food insecurity rates over time in some areas, such as the Pacific Northwest, and significantly higher rates in Southern counties.
-This is important to note, given that **while national averages for FI rates have gone down over time, these maps indicate that in some communities, this problem has actually been exacerbated over time.<br>
+This is important to note, given that **while national averages for FI rates have gone down over time, these maps indicate that in some communities, this problem has actually been exacerbated over time.<br><br>
 When compared to the maps above which visualize communities of color, it is easy to see that the counties which are most severely effected by food insecurity very closely parallel the areas of the country that are predominantly non-white.**

 ## 3. Is there a relationship between food insecurity rate and other factors such as rent prices, unemployment, houselessness, and race?